Menu

 Organize your scrollable homepage into sections to make it easy to navigate.
 It should include the following sections:

 White space is no longer something to avoid.
-Use white space (or blank space of any color) thoughtfully to help break up pages and make your content easier to read by prioritizing essential text.
+Use white space to help break up pages and make your content easier to read by prioritizing essential text.
 White space can also help you determine where to place other page elements.

 According to Statista, mobile comprises nearly half of all worldwide web traffic.
-Additionally, Google data says 50% of mobile users will choose to visit a business’s mobile site over downloading an app, and 59% prioritize the ability to shop via smartphone when choosing a brand to purchase from.
+Additionally, Google data says 50 percent of mobile users will choose to visit a business’s mobile site over downloading an app.
+Google’s data also says 58 percent of mobile users prioritize companies with sites that remember their past shopping behavior.

 It’s clear that businesses must make their websites mobile-friendly.
 Ensure your website is mobile-responsive and looks just as good on smaller screens as it does on desktops.
 Tailor your mobile sites to respond directly to visitors’ needs.
-Consider why they’re accessing your mobile site and what they’re likely looking for, and make it as easy as possible for them to get that information.
+Consider why they’re accessing your mobile site and what they’re looking for, and make it easy for them to get that information.

 SEO is vital for any business’s online presence and should be considered at every step of creating or redesigning your website.
 Consider what content is relevant and interesting to your customers, and build your SEO strategy to cater to that content.